Super Bowl IV: Super Bowl pregame news and notes

-Many sports writers and fans fully expected that the Vikings would easily defeat the Chiefs.
+Many sportswriters and fans expected that the Vikings would easily defeat the Chiefs.
 Although the AFL's New York Jets won Super Bowl III at the end of the previous season, many were convinced that it was a fluke.
 They continued to believe that all of the NFL teams were far and away superior to all of the AFL teams.
 And regardless of the differences among the leagues, the Vikings simply appeared to be a superior team.
 Minnesota had the NFL's best record and outscored their opponents by 246 points, while Kansas City had not even won their own division.
+The Chiefs also had played only five games in the regular season against teams who finished with winning records, and eight against teams who finished with losing records, while the Vikings played seven against teams with winning records and seven against teams with losing records.
+Including playoffs, Minnesota had not lost a game against a winning team.

 Super Bowl IV provided another chance to show that Dawson belonged at the same level with all of the great NFL quarterbacks.
 But five days before the Super Bowl, news leaked that his name had been linked to a Detroit federal gambling investigation.
 Although Dawson was eventually cleared of any charges, the controversy added to the pressure he was already under while preparing for the game, causing him to lose sleep and concentration.
 "It was, beyond a doubt, the toughest week of my life," said Dawson.

 Bud Grant became the first Super Bowl coach not to wear a tie.
 His counterpart, Hank Stram, wore a three-piece suit, with a red vest and a blazer with the Chiefs' helmet logo emblazoned on the breast pocket.

-The attendance mark of 80,562 is the highest for the first four pre-merger Super Bowl games played.
+All seats for the game were priced at $15; the previous year's prices were $12, $8 and $6.
+The attendance mark of 80,562 is the highest of the first four pre-merger Super Bowl games played.